 Of course, if you really want to focus on nurturing leads on social media, don't just respond to inquiries — proactively engage and interact with your customers.

-Remarketing enjoys up 10x CTR for retargeted ads versus non-retargeted ads.
-It also boosts ad response by as much as 400 percent.
+Remarketing ads achieve a 10x CTR compared to non-retargeted ads.
+It also boosts ad response by up to 400 percent.

 To fully capitalize on the opportunity of retargeting prospects on LinkedIn, you'll want to team it up with Leadfeeder lists.